robertdpowell/100-days-of-playwright-with-typescript/README.md

 ## Day 1
 ### Setting up
-I will be using Github Codespaces for this 100 day learning challenge.
+I will primarily be using Github Codespaces for this 100 day learning challenge.

 I started by creating a devcontainer.json file to configure the codespace at startup